MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/news/rm-archived.md

 **No charge for private agents:** [Private agents](../../agents/agents.md) are now free.
 In Azure Pipelines, you used to have to license each private agent after the first.
 Now you can run deployments concurrently for no additional charge.

-**Concurrent pipelines:** For each release process that you want to run concurrently, you need a concurrent pipeline.
+**Concurrent pipelines:** For each release pipeline that you want to run concurrently, you need a concurrent pipeline.
 Some concurrent pipelines are included.
 If you need more, you can add more in a few ways.

 [Concurrent pipelines for your releases in Team Foundation Server](../../licensing/concurrent-pipelines-tfs.md)